Womanism: Critiques

 A major ongoing critique about womanist scholarship is the failure of many scholars to critically address homosexuality within the Black community.
-Walker's protagonist in "Coming Apart" uses writings from two African-American womanists, Audre Lorde and Luisah Teish, to support her argument that her husband should stop consuming pornography, and posts quotes from lesbian poet Lorde above her kitchen sink.
+Alice Walker's protagonist in "Coming Apart" uses writings from two African-American womanists, Audre Lorde and Luisah Teish, to support her argument that her husband should stop consuming pornography, and posts quotes from lesbian poet Lorde above her kitchen sink.
 In Search of Our Mothers' Gardens states that a womanist is "a woman who loves another woman, sexually and/or non-sexually", yet despite "Coming Apart" and In Search of Our Mother's Gardens, there is very little literature linking womanism to lesbian or bisexual issues.
 Womanist theologian Renee Hill cites Christian influences as a source of this heterosexism and homophobia.

 Rev. Kelly Brown Douglas also sees the influence of the Black church, and its male leadership, as a reason for the community at large having little regard for queer women of color.
 Black feminist critic Barbara Smith blames this lack of support on the Black community's reluctance to come to terms with homosexuality.
 On the other hand, there is also an increase in the criticism of heterosexism within womanist scholarship.
 Christian womanist theologian Pamela R. Lightsey, in her book Our Lives Matter: A Womanist Queer Theology (2015), writes, "To many people, we are still perverts.
 To many, the black pervert is the most dangerous threat to the American ideal.
 Because the black conservative bourgeoisie has joined the attack on our personhood, black LGBTQ persons cannot allow the discourse to be controlled such that our existence within the black community is denied or made invisible."

 An additional critique lies within the ambivalence of womanism.
 In African womanism, the term is associated with Black nationalist discourse and the separatist movement.
 Patricia Collins argues that this exaggerates racial differences by promoting homogeneous identity.
 This is a sharp contrast to the universalist model of womanism that is championed by Walker.
 The continued controversy and dissidence within the various ideologies of womanism serves only to draw attention away from the goal of ending race and gender-based oppression.